CYX22222003/plane_boarding_timer_core/README.md

 # The content of this respository

-This respository is to stored the 2022 IMMC Singapore materials from ACJC team.
+This respository is to store the 2022 IMMC Singapore materials from ACJC team.
 It includes the written report and code for simulation.
 The boarding_plan_core.py is programme that uses a different approach from the one presented in the written report.

 # 2022 IMMC Singapore: Aboard!
 Boarding and Disembarking a Plane: core simulation for plane boarding timer
 ## Background